This smooth and fruity apple butter is delicious spread on toasts, mixed in porridge, or eaten with sweet potatoes or in sandwiches.

 - Makes a great addition to cheeseboards and a yummy alternative to quince paste (membrillo).

-- Makes a perfect condiments to roasted vegetables (sweet potatoes, butternut squash or even Brussels sprouts)
+- Makes a perfect condiment for roasted vegetables (sweet potatoes, butternut squash or even Brussels sprouts).

 - Use it as a filling for pies, cinnamon rolls, scones, doughnuts, muffins etc…